-- Do you need help pulling together the memorial service?
+- Do you need help with the memorial service?
 I can help.

-- (Deceased) was an amazing person and everyone will miss him/her.
+- (Deceased) was a fantastic person, and everyone will miss them.

 - Is there anything I can do to help you?
 Anything at all?

 - We're pulling together some casseroles for your family.
-May we deliver them tomorrow night at 6:00?
+Let us know a delivery time that works for you.

 - May I swing by and pick up the kids for a few hours so you can have some time to think?

-- I'm here to drive you around, bring you food, clean your kitchen, run errands, make phone calls, or whatever else you need.
+- I'm here to drive you around, bring you food, clean your kitchen, run errands, make phone calls, or do anything else you need.

-Grieving people don't magically stop grieving just because a funeral or memorial service happens.
-In fact, this is the time they are probably most vulnerable since all the offers of help have started to wane.
-Reaching out to someone just to check up on them while they're still grieving can be a thoughtful gesture, and the grieving person may be more willing to engage in conversation than they would have been immediately following the death.
+Grieving people don't magically stop grieving just because a funeral or memorial service has happened.
+In fact, this is the time they are probably most vulnerable since all the offers of help have started to wane, and they are left with the gaping hole that is profound loss and sadness.
+Reaching out to someone to check up on them as they are in the midst of the grieving process can be a thoughtful gesture on your part.
+You may find that texting the grieving person after services allows them to be more willing to engage in conversation than they would have been immediately following the death.

 - Does your schedule allow you to get away for coffee on Thursday?
-We can meet at the Latte Shoppe at noon if you'd like.
+Name the place, and I can be there!

 - May I have some meals sent to you?
 Any special requests?